AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Ride for Hire

 Most rideshare companies are legally required to provide you with insurance; however, there may be gaps if you use your vehicle for your rideshare gig.
-Allstate’s ride-for-hire endorsement adds protection after your auto insurance policy stops and before the company insurance kicks in (this is usually when you have the app on but haven’t matched with a rider yet).
+Allstate’s ride-for-hire endorsement adds protection after your auto insurance policy stops, and before the company insurance kicks in (this is usually when you have the app on but haven’t matched with a rider yet).

 Pay-Per-Mile Coverage

-2. Best Auto Insurance for Families in Minnesota - State Farm
+2. Best Value - State Farm

 What We Like Most:

-• Local agents
+• Many local agents

-ProsWho It's Best For
+Thumbs upWho It's Best For

 • pro